hypo69/hypo/pytest/gemini - set 4/en/src/suppliers/chat_gpt/gemini_traigner.md

 **Before you run the tests, make sure you have the `hypotez` package properly installed in your environment and that the example `gemini_traigner.py` is complete with real functions!**

 **Important Note:**  The `pytest` test suite is very powerful.
-The above demonstrates basic usage but lacks the specific tests required for comprehensive and robust testing.
+The above demonStartes basic usage but lacks the specific tests required for comprehensive and robust testing.
 Once you provide the code for `gemini_traigner.py`, I can create much more targeted and useful tests.
 Remember to define your expected outcomes clearly and include the expected results when testing functions, methods, or classes.